plainionist/plainionist.github.io/_posts/2018-01-31-Implementing-Clean-Architecture.md

 I would then probably continue this separation for the "gateways" layer:

 - GitHub.SourceControl.Gateways: hosts adapters to the actual source control system Git.
-- GitHub.Wiki.UseCases: hosts adapters to render wiki pages as HTML
+- GitHub.Wiki.Gateways: hosts adapters to render wiki pages as HTML
-- GitHub.IssueTracker.UseCases: hosts adapters to render issues to HTML
+- GitHub.IssueTracker.Gateways: hosts adapters to render issues to HTML

 With this approach I would put most focus on the logical subsystems and still keep the "circles" separated.